 His bleak outlook is not a simple hypothesis or a paranoid delusion.
 It is a documented fact, present in the world’s most important studies on mass media.
 Here are some of them:

 Walter Lippmann, an American intellectual, writer and two-time Pulitzer Prize winner brought forth one of the first works concerning the usage of mass media in America.
 In Public Opinion (1922), Lippmann compared the masses to a “great beast” and a “bewildered herd” that needed to be guided by a governing class.
 He described the ruling elite as “a specialized class whose interests reach beyond the locality.”
-This class is composed of experts, specialists and bureaucrats.
+This class is composed of experts, specialists, and bureaucrats.
 According to Lippmann, the experts, who often are referred to as “elites,” are to be a machinery of knowledge that circumvents the primary defect of democracy, the impossible ideal of the “omnicompetent citizen.”
 The trampling and roaring “bewildered herd” has its function: to be “the interested spectators of action,” i.e. not participants.
-Participation is the duty of “the responsible man”, which is not the regular citizen.
+Participation is the duty of “the responsible man”, which is not a regular citizen.

 Mass media and propaganda are therefore tools that must be used by the elite to rule the public without physical coercion.
 One important concept presented by Lippmann is the “manufacture of consent”, which is, in short, the manipulation of public opinion to accept the elite’s agenda.
 It is Lippmann’s opinion that the general public is not qualified to reason and to decide on important issues.
 It is therefore important for the elite to decide “for its own good” and then sell those decisions to the masses.